gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ## Code Suggest preview ✨

-GitKraken Code Suggest simplifies code review by allowing you to make suggestions and edits across the entire project, not just on the lines that were changed, within GitLens, GitKraken Client, and gitkraken.dev.
+GitKraken Code Suggest simplifies code review by allowing you to make suggestions and edits across the entire project, not just on the lines that were changed, within GitLens, GitKraken Desktop, and gitkraken.dev.
 When a Pull Request is open, you can make suggestions to the pull request that others can then review and accept to include in the pull request.

 <img src="/wp-content/uploads/gl-code-suggest.png" class="img-bordered img-responsive center">